 Badger can link up to CRMs with a deployment through three main methods that increase in complexity and cost:

 - The first method to link up your CRM to Badger is to include the link/URL from specific pages in your CRM in Badger.
-If your CRM allows your to export these links, you'll be able to directly click on your client's page in your CRM through Badger to change data.
-This is the quickest and easiest method and is free.
+If your CRM allows you to export these links, you’ll be able to directly click on your client’s page in your CRM through Badger to change data.

 Badger is working on building more integrations for popular CRMs and has connectors for certain popular CRMs already.
 If you want to want to talk to a CRM integration specialist on how integration with your CRM works, please click here to schedule a time.